Chalarangelo/30-seconds-of-code/snippets/constant-width-to-height-ratio.md

 tags: layout
 ---

-Given an element of variable width, it will ensure its height remains proportionate in a responsive fashion (i.e., its width to height ratio remains constant).
+Given an element of variable width, it will ensure its height remains proportionate in a responsive fashion (i.e. its width to height ratio remains constant).

 ```html
 <div class="constant-width-to-height-ratio"></div>